 Each issue formally adopted by the Committee is then passed to a Working Group or dealt with "in-house" with the assistance of the Secretariat.
 If an issue is passed to a Working Group, that Working Group researches the issue(s) at hand and, if appropriate, considers possible solutions.
-Each Working Group's progress is kept under regular review by the Secretariat and by the Committee (through the "developments update" document prepared by the Secretariat).
+Each Working Group's progress is kept under regular review by the Secretariat and by the Committee.

 Close control and supervision of Working Groups (or the Secretariat, as applicable) is important to ensure that all work remains consistent with the role and remit of FMLC.
 In particular, Working Groups (like all other aspects of FMLC) must confine their remit only to identifying and considering, impartially and in the public interest, issues of legal uncertainty or misunderstanding.
 Working Groups cannot, therefore, comment on policy issues and any work produced must be demonstrably impartial and independent.
-No special pleadings can be made for one industry or market, or for London as a financial centre.